How Vision Therapy Can Improve Quality of Life.

 The goal of Optometric Vision Therapy is not to strengthen eye muscles.
 Eye muscles are already incredibly strong.
 Since two-thirds of all information humans receive is visual, it is essential that visual skills are efficient.
 Even for youngsters, these basic visual skills are necessary to perform tasks such as focusing, reading, walking and using a computer.

-Vision therapy can also be undergone to improve general visual comfort and efficiency as well as alter visual processing.
+Vision therapy can be performed to improve general visual comfort and efficiency as well as alter visual processing.
 People of all ages for a rich variety of reasons will ask for vision therapy or be recommended for vision therapy.
 The following is a look at the different types of vision therapy that exist and the types of visual skills they can develop and enhance:

-There are three primary types of vision therapy an optometry office will offer:
+The primary types of vision therapy an optometry office will offer:

-- Orthoptic vision therapy.
-This type of therapy consists of a series of exercises that an optometrist will ask to have performed over the course of several months.
+- Orthoptic vision therapy: This type of therapy consists of a series of exercises that an optometrist will ask to have performed over the course of several months.
 These exercises are typically done once a week in an office setting with some exercises recommended for more frequent performance at home with the goal of improving binocular function.

-- Myopia vision therapy.
-This type of vision therapy is primarily for the prevention or the correction of nearsightedness, known medically as myopia.
+- Myopia vision therapy: This type of vision therapy is primarily for the prevention or the correction of nearsightedness, known medically as myopia.

-The Visual Skills That Can Be Developed and Enhanced Via Vision Therapy
+The Visual Skills That Can Be Developed and Enhanced via Vision Therapy

 As noted above, people may seek out an eye doctor for vision therapy for several reasons.
 The following is a look at some of the most common visual skills that can be developed as well as enhanced via professionally led vision therapy: